-Kaneisha Grayson is the founder of The Art of Applying, a boutique admissions consulting company that serves policy school, business school, and law school applicants.
+Kaneisha Grayson is the founder of The Art of Applying, a fast-growing million-dollar admissions consulting company that serves policy school, business school, and law school applicants.

 Since officially launching in 2010, Kaneisha’s business has served over 1000+ clients with a combined $12.3 million in fellowships awarded from top policy schools, business schools, and law schools in the U.S. and internationally.
 Her clients are represented at many top law schools in the U.S. and at every top policy and business school in the U.S. and many of the elite institutions of Europe and Asia.